When asked about their five senses, people usually respond that their eyesight is the mode of perception they value and

 “We’re now seeing huge increases in the numbers of younger patients with eye diseases normally associated with middle- or old-age… Here, in Hong Kong, more and more teen-agers are arriving at hospital emergency rooms with detached retinas…”

 In a commercial port city in China, we spend a day with the Liu family.
 Like most of their classmates, both six-year-old Jun and twelve-year-old Qiang wear glasses.
 Spending long hours at school, neither sees much natural light.
 Arriving at home, well past sunset, they have another two hours of homework before being allowed to touch their electronic gadgets.
 This way of life is hardly an exception in countries where the prevalence of myopia in younger and younger children has grown to worrisome proportions.

 “The best evidence of this comes from Singapore where parents now start getting their kids into special early tutoring to be sure they know the alphabet and can count before entering kindergarten.
 So, they’re beginning schooling at age 3 or 4.”

-Notwithstanding theories that a couple hours daily in sunshine could delay the onset of myopia, parents with ambitious goals for their children sometimes feel that playing outside wastes precious study-time.
+Notwithstanding theories that a couple hours daily in sunshine can delay the onset of myopia, parents with ambitious goals for their children sometimes feel that playing outside wastes precious study-time.

 “A child’s eyes should be tested early and tracked regularly while they’re developing because eye elongation is more difficult to control after the process has set in.
 Moreover, should the child become myopic, parents need to be advised of future complications, which are sure to come.”